HallexCosta/migrate-github-projects/README.md

 ## Migrate Projects

-Automation to migrate items of a Project A to another Project B
+Automation to easy migrate items (issues, pull request and draft issues) of a Project A to another Project B

 ![working](https://user-images.githubusercontent.com/55293671/183350107-2607c755-969d-4420-be85-9f3734b40286.png?width=50)